-Join David Powers for an in-depth discussion in this video Return type declarations in PHP 7, part of Strict Data Types in PHP.
+Join David Powers for an in-depth discussion in this video Return type declarations in PHP 7, part of PHP: Strict Data Types.

 - [Voiceover] In PHP 7, you can specify…the data type returned by a Function or Class Method.…This is useful, not only as a reminder…of what type of data will be returned,…but also for checking for errors in your Coding Logic.…I've got opened Return underscore Type dot PHP,…which you can find at the Chapter Two.…Zero Two underscore Zero Two Folder of the Exercise Files.…It contains a simple function called Roll Dice,…that uses the PHP 7 Random Int Function…to return an Array of random numbers…between one and six.…